HENDRIX-ZT2/pyaudiorestoration/README.md

 - Sine Regression: Sample the master speed curve in some points to get the parameters of cyclic wow in these areas, which are then used to extrapolate the sine over the whole duration.

 ### Resampling Modes
 - Linear: Fastest, but causes some overtone artifacts.
+Use during speed curve development and for quick tests.
-- Expansion: Excellent precision in time and frequency, but induces clicks.
+- Expansion: Good precision in time and frequency, but induces clicks and distortions.
 Bad S/N ratio.
 Repeats each input sample (N * speed + dithering) times and then downsamples everything by N. [based on Feaster, P. (2017)]
 - Sinc: Slowest, but most accurate.
-No clicks.
+No clicks or overtones.
+About 30x slower than Linear, but worth it - use this mode in the end after you have perfected the speed curve.
 Accurate because of digital sampling theory. [based on endolith (2011) and Hope (2015)]
 - Blocks: Fast, but inaccurate in time, induces clicks.
 Resamples segements according to their mean speed.

 ### References